etresoft/ESHelp/README.md

 3. Very difficult to debug
 4. Uses system-level, shared window
 5. Poor, incorrect documentation
+6. Share button and sidebar buttons only work with Apple’s remote help service

 ##There are three parts to this project:
 1. **ESXSLHelp** - An example project that builds a help bundle according to Apple’s documentation